 "var scene = document.getElementById(""" + jsscene.Id + """); var parallax = new Parallax(scene);"

-Now fill up your scene with some items, add some data-depth, write some smart CSS, and there you go!
+Now fill up your scene with some items and add some data-depth, write some smart CSS, and there you go!
 The parallax page of your dreams is here.
 I’d say it was a breeze!

 This example was inspired by Tatsuya Azegami’s CodePen.